justeattakeaway/fozzie-components/packages/services/f-analytics/README.md

     npm install @justeat/f-analytics
     ```

-2. Import & Register
+2.  <strong>Import & Register</strong>

     <p>
-    F-Analytics contains a mixin which should be imported into your "Smart Component".
+    F-Analytics contains a 'Mixin' which should be imported into your "Smart Component" plus a 'Nuxt - Plugin' that needs to be registered in the "nuxt.config.js" via a local plugin and both need to be present.
     </p>
     <p>
-    As this mixin pushes the analytics; via GTM, to GA you would want to avoid duplication so it is best for it to be imported onlyh once and at the highest level (i.e. the layout vue component).
+    As this 'Mixin' currently pushes the analytics; via GTM, to GA you would want to avoid duplication so it is best for it to be imported only once and at the highest level (i.e. the layout vue component).
 If you install at a component level then you will end up with duplicate analytics being pushed to GA by each component that installs f-analytics.

+    <strong>Below is an example of how to include the 'Mixin';</strong>
     </p>

+    _../layouts/main.vue_
     ```js
     <template>
       <div>